wp-plugins/eg-attachments/readme.txt

 The %TARGET% tag is used only when the parameter *target* is specified in the shortcode, or the option *target=blank attribute* is checked in the plugin settings page (Menu Settings / EG-Attachments)

-= When I ask to display the image thumbnails, the thumbnail displayed is bigger than expected = If the size of the image thumbnail is set to 150x150 in WordPress, or in your theme, in the attachment list, the thumbnail displayed will be 150x150, even if you request a smaller size like 48x48 in EG-Attachment.
-This issue is coming from the styles used by your theme.
+= When I ask to display the image thumbnails, the thumbnail displayed is bigger than expected = If the size of the image thumbnail is set to 150x150 in WordPress, or in your theme, the thumbnail displayed could be 150x150 in the attachment list, even if you request a smaller size like 48x48 in EG-Attachment, This issue is coming from the styles used by your theme.
 If your theme is responsive, then the stylesheet should contain some styles to adapt the image size according the screen size.
 To solve this issue, you need to change these styles, in order to exclude the images of the attachments' list.

 == Screenshots ==